DeDevsClub/design-registry-starter/CLI.md

 * Running with `sudo` (not recommended)
 * Using a Node version manager like `nvm`
 * Checking your npm permissions

+### List Command Issues

+If the `list` command doesn't work or shows no components:

+* Check your internet connection
+* Ensure access to `devcn-ui.dedevs.com`
+* Try running `npx devcn-ui@latest list` to use the latest version

 ### Network Issues